commaai/panda/board/README.md

 echo 0 > /sys/class/gpio/gpio124/value
 ```

 With these done you should see "STM Device in DFU mode" or something similar when you run lsusb.
-If you do you should be able to run the recover.sh script in the panda folder.
+If you do you should be able to run the recover.py script in the panda/board folder.
 It may still be held in DFU after the flash, in which case run the following to get it out of DFU

 ```
 echo 124 > /sys/class/gpio/export